-But before we set out, Terry handed me a 12-gauge shotgun and a half-dozen shells and said, three times in a row, "Please don't shoot my dogs, please don't shoot my dogs, and please don't shoot my dogs."
-He didn't seem to have much confidence in my targeting skills.
-I found it interesting, though, that he did not also include instruction not to shoot him!
+But before we set out, Terry handed me a 12-gauge shotgun and a halfdozen shells and said, three times in a row, "Please don't shoot my dogs, please don't shoot my dogs, and please don't shoot my dogs."
+I gathered that he didn't have much confidence in my targeting skills.
+I found it interesting, though, that he did not also include instruction not to shoot him.
 In the end, Terry bagged a couple of quail and I shot nothing.
 But it was a pleasant hike in the snow.